-FIGURE F.24 - DISPLAY BOARD
+FIGURE F.26 - DISPLAY BOARD

-- 1. Carefully connect J10 into the new Display Board. - 2.
-Align the Display Board with the three mounting pins and slide the Display Board into place. - 3.
-Replace the case covers previously removed.
+- Carefully connect J10 plug into the new display board. - 2.
+Align the display board with the three mounting pins and slide the display board into place. - 3.
+Perform the Case Cover Replacement Procedure. - 4.
+Perform Retest After Repair.